 [This is the fourth in a series of posts about learning objectives.
-We’ve now compiled all the posts into a single downloadable guide to writing learning objectives if you want to check that out.]
+We’ve now compiled all the posts into a single downloadable guide to writing learning objectives PLUS you can check out our Introduction to Learning Objectives recorded discussion with learning researcher Dr. Patti Shank.]

 A simple way to make sure you’re building a useful learning objective is to use the ABCD method.
 Each letter in ABCD stands for a different part of your learning objective.
 These different parts answer four questions about your objective: who, what, how, and how well.